 Is social media marketing worth it for my manufacturing business?

-Yes, if you target it correctly.
-Social media is too often ignored or underutilized by manufacturing companies.
-But our data shows that, when fully optimized, manufacturing and industrial companies can leverage social media to increase traffic up to 300% and boost lead generation by 150%.
-The key is to be everywhere your buyers are and align your website's content marketing with your emails, paid efforts, and social media posts.
+Yes, if you target it correctly and your efforts are aligned with your website's content marketing with your emails, paid efforts, etc. But our data shows that, when fully optimized, manufacturing and industrial companies can leverage social media to increase traffic up to 300% and boost lead generation by 150%.
 Take a look at our recent blog posts on social media for more advice.

 Can social media marketing help me get more leads?